 Scuba diving in the Seychelles is truly a wondrous experience for a number of reasons.
-The water is warm and clear giving you visibility of up to 50m and abundance of species here are simply spectacular.
+The water is warm and clear giving you visibility of up to 50m and the abundance of species here are simply spectacular.

 The views of countless Green and Hawksbill Turtles making their way along the reef is always popular with divers.